Lucius-White/kids2cooks/src/recipes/pancakes.md

   - Add 1 Tbsp butter to the pan.
   - Crack the eggs into a large bowl.
   - Whisk mix, milk, and eggs until smooth.
   - Pour small amounts of the batter on the pan.
-Make sure the pancakes don’t touch each other.
+Make sure the pancakes don't touch each other.
   - Flip the pancakes when there are bubbles on top.
 ---